-Yesterday morning, I spoke to Carrie Hoeppner, spokesperson for the Florida Department of Children and Families.
-Poor Carrie has been dealing with my numerous public records requests since January 2009, and has always somehow managed to be professional and helpful, no matter how much I ask for.
-It’s gotta be tough dealing with the press on a day-to-day basis.
-Anyway, I contacted DCF last week to ask about the standing of Celebrate Children International’s operating license in Ethiopia.
+Carrie Hoeppner, spokesperson for the Florida Department of Children and Families, has been dealing with my numerous public records requests since January 2009.
+She’s somehow managed to be professional and helpful, no matter how much I ask for.
+Last week, I contacted DCF to inquire about the standing of Celebrate Children International’s operating license in Ethiopia.
 When we finally caught up by phone, there seemed to be three interesting developments of note:

 1. Sue Hedberg sent an email to the Florida Department of Children and Families, dated July 16, 2011, saying CCI was facing “difficulty due to closure of orphanages” in Ethiopia.
 Sue told DCF that 40 orphanages in Ethiopia had been closed, and that out of 84 Ethiopian adoptions currently being handled by Celebrate Children International, a total of 18 would be affected.
 Apparently, Sue didn’t say why the orphanages were shut down.
 The agency director expressed relief that CCI had started a Congo program to act as a” backup.”
 I’ll be writing more about Congolese adoptions